 But the argument fails when it concludes that this requires us to tail these workers’ support for Biden by campaigning for him ourselves.
 If we don’t support Biden, it claims, we fatally alienate ourselves from the important social base we need in the fight for socialism.

 The first problem is that the same could have been said for Gore, Obama, or Clinton, whom progressive workers supported against Republicans.
 The Republican candidate is always worse.
-Therefore it is an argument for lesser-evilism in general: socialists who argue we should campaign for Biden on these grounds should therefore also say that socialists should have supported every prior Democratic presidential candidate in recent memory, and that we should support every future one as well.
+Therefore, it is an argument for lesser-evilism in general: Socialists who argue we should campaign for Biden on these grounds should therefore also say that socialists should have supported every prior Democratic presidential candidate in recent memory, and that we should support every future one as well.

 I’ve already argued against the lesser-evil position.
 Suffice it to say, every four years we are forced into this position, while both Democrats and Republicans keep moving rightward and the labor movement gets smaller and weaker.
 Lesser-evilism both dissolves independent left politics while reinforcing centrist and far-right ideologies by sending the message that there is no alternative to the left of Joe Biden.
-Lesser evilism is a tactic of despair: nothing can be done.
-Socialists’ task is to send a message of empowerment: we are critical of the Democratic Party because we know that more is possible.
+Lesser evilism is a tactic of despair: Nothing can be done.
+Socialists’ task is to send a message of empowerment: We are critical of the Democratic Party because we know that more is possible.
 If we are unhappy that there is no alternative, it’s our job to help build one, not throw up our hands and accept the world as it is.

-Second, this is a tailist strategy: wherever these workers go, we have to follow them.
+Second, this is a tailist strategy: Wherever these workers go, we have to follow them.

 But tailism goes too far in the opposite direction.
 For example, if an important union activist denounces Black Lives Matter protests in racist rhetoric, no socialist would think it reasonable to follow suit.
 We’d have to figure out how to win them over to anti-racism, or, failing that, to neutralize the influence of their anti-BLM sentiments among the other workers.
-If polls showed that most voters in a district where a DSA-backed candidate is running for Congress didn’t support Medicare for All, we wouldn’t tell the candidate to drop the demand from their platform.
-We’d use the election as an opportunity to win workers over to the socialist perspective.
+If polls showed that most voters in a district where a DSA-backed candidate is running for Congress didn’t support Medicare for All, we wouldn’t tell the candidate to drop the demand from their platform; we’d use the election as an opportunity to win workers over to the socialist perspective.
 If winning the race requires us abandoning support for Medicare for All, what was the point of winning?
 Elections are opportunities to organize workers to our position, even if that means we don’t win the first time.
-Bernie lost both his presidential runs, but in the process he helped rebuild a mass left-wing consciousness that has made enormous advances for socialist politics possible.
+Bernie lost both of his presidential runs, but in the process he helped rebuild a mass left-wing consciousness that has made enormous advances for socialist politics possible.

 Why do so many workers support Biden?
-Because they do not yet believe an alternative is possible, and because all the forces in our political universe left of the GOP pull towards the liberal-capitalist center of gravity, the Democratic Party.
+Because they do not yet believe an alternative is possible, and because all the forces in our political universe left of the GOP pull towards the liberal-capitalist center of gravity: the Democratic Party.
 Instead of celebrating our weak movement’s servile orbit around the Democrats, we should be working to create a new center of gravity, a new common sense, that breaks workers from their resigned reliance on Democrats.
 After all, most workers are not convinced of the need for a break with capitalism — but that doesn’t mean socialists should renounce socialism.